UniMath/agda-unimath/src/universal-algebra/homomorphisms-of-algebras.lagda.md

   equiv-hom-Algebra = Σ (hom-Algebra Sg Th Alg1 Alg2) is-equiv-hom-Algebra
 ```

+### A useful factorization for characterizing isomorphisms of algebras

+Although we do not prove it here for cyclic module dependency reasons, this
-### Another characterization of the identity types of algebras
+gives another characterization of the identity types of algebras.

 ```agda
 module _